Common Name: northern white-cedar

 Date First Measured: 1974

 Comments: One of the longest-tenured trees in the Va.
 Big Tree Register.
 Recognized as national champion in 2019.
 A higher-scoring tree resides in Alleghany County, but its measurements have not been acceptable for national champion consideration due to the trunk form.

 Property was previously occupied by Mrs. Shirley Hancock and family.
 When re-measured in 2015, the house had been abandoned for some years and was falling apart.
 The former yard area surrounding the tree is overgrown and returning to forest.
 The tree itself is quite impressive.
 It has lost some lateral limbs in excess of 30' long, but appears to be a natural pruning process for older-age trees.
-Former owner passed away and unable to locate relatives who own the land.
+Forester Billy Newman remeasured the tree in 1986.

 Location of Tree